 This course will expose students to plant healing systems and cultures locally and globally.
-Through the exploration of a few select cultures and systems of herbal medicine students will develop the skills and techniques necessary to apply the relevant aspects of health and disease philosophy from other cultures to our own system of herbal medicine.
+Through the exploration of a few select cultures and systems of herbal medicine students will develop the skills and techniques to compare and contrast aspects of health and disease philosophy from other cultures to our own system of herbal medicine.
 Credits: 2.00